jeffmeloy/bipolar_ml/README.md

 ## 🧰 Core Components

 ### Bipolar Class
-The heart of BitFinder - an optimized representation for binary vectors.
+The heart of bipolar_ml - an optimized representation for binary vectors.
 Stores data in bit-packed format (1 bit per value) while exposing a clean API for operations like binding, superposition, and similarity measurement.

 ### AdaptiveBipolar Toolkit
 Analysis and optimization tools that can: